VOC Detection: Comprehensive Guides and Expert Advice

 Are all VOCs harmful in some way?

 All VOCs have the potential to cause harm in high enough quantities or over long enough periods but the toxicity of each compound differs greatly.
 Exposure guidance in the UK is covered by EH40 which is a freely available document discussing Short Term Exposure Limits (STEL- 15 minutes) or over a normalised 8 hour working day Time Weighted Average (TWA).
-All mixtures containing VOCs should be supplied with a Material Data Sheet (MSDS) which will specify the quantity of each VOC in the mixture, along with any particular actions that should be taken if exposure occurs.

 What type of VOC monitoring instruments are there?

 VOC monitoring can be done in a plethora of different ways depending on risk and application.
-Available technologies include but are not limited to PID (Photo Ionisation Detectors), FID (Flame Ionisation Detectors), Colorimetric Gas Detection Tubes and Gas Chromatography.
+Available technologies include but are not limited to PID (Photo Ionisation Detectors), FID (Flame Ionisation Detectors), Colorimetric Gas Detection Tubes and Gas Chromatography (GC).
 Selection of the correct instrumentation is very important and is determined by the requirements of your application, so please contact us for additional advice so we can help specify the right choice.

 Are all VOC monitors intrinsically safe?

-Do I need to measure ppm or ppb?
+Do I need to measure PPM or PPB?

 What is the ionisation potential of a VOC?